 Students study contemporary art practice and work in teams to produce large sculptures, animations and mixed media assemblages.

 We follow the AQA Fine Art specification.
 Students extend their knowledge of drawing, painting, print-making, photography and sculpture techniques with a range of materials.
 Students learn how to create a visually exciting sketchbook and produce a series of observational studies on a variety of scales.
 Students visit local and national exhibitions.

-Students plan and research material for two coursework projects.
+Students plan and research material for their coursework project.
 They experiment with ideas in their sketchbooks and larger scale work.
-Students visit the Tate Modern during the summer term to research artists for their coursework projects.
+Students visit the Tate Modern during the summer term to research artists for their coursework project.

-Students finish final pieces for their coursework projects and spend the Spring Term planning and taking their GCSE Fine Art Exam.
-They have the opportunity to attend life drawing workshops with the Sixth Form.
+Students finish final pieces for their coursework project and spend the Spring Term planning and taking their GCSE Fine Art Exam.

 Where can I find out more?